Company and Regulatory details

 - Legg Mason IF Martin Currie European Unconstrained Fund

-- Legg Mason IF Martin Currie Global Equity Income Fund
+- Legg Mason IF Martin Currie Global Unconstrained Fund

 - Legg Mason IF Martin Currie US Unconstrained Fund